MongoDB, Inc.

 Revenue

 Subscription Revenue.
-Our subscription revenue is comprised of term licenses and database-as-a-service solutions.
+Our subscription revenue is comprised of database-as-a-service solutions and term licenses.
 Revenue from our Atlas database-as-a-service offering is primarily generated on a usage basis and is billed either monthly in arrears or paid upfront.
 Subscriptions to term licenses include technical support and access to new software versions on a when-and-if available basis.
 Revenue from our term licenses is recognized upfront for the license component and ratably for the technical support and when-and-if available update components.
 Associated contracts are typically billed annually in advance.
 The majority of our subscription contracts are one year in duration.
 When we enter into multi-year subscriptions, the customer is typically invoiced on an annual basis or pays upfront.
 Our subscription contracts are generally non-cancelable and non-refundable.

 Services Revenue.
 Services revenue is comprised of consulting and training services and is recognized over the period of delivery of the applicable services.